Universal shot-noise limit for quantum metrology with local Hamiltonians: Abstract

 \section{Abstract}

 Quantum many-body interactions can induce quantum entanglement among particles, rendering them valuable resources for quantum-enhanced sensing.
-In this work, we derive a universal and fundamental bound for the growth of the quantum Fisher information.
-We apply our bound to the metrological protocol requiring only separable initial states, which can be readily prepared in experiments.
-By establishing a link between our bound and the Lieb-Robinson bound, which characterizes the operator growth in locally interacting quantum many-body systems, we prove that the precision cannot surpass the shot noise limit at all times in locally interacting quantum systems.
-This conclusion also holds for an initial state that is the non-degenerate ground state of a local and gapped Hamiltonian.
+In this work, we establish a link between the bound on the growth of the quantum Fisher information and the Lieb-Robinson bound, which characterizes the operator growth in locally interacting quantum many-body systems.
+We show that for initial separable states, despite the use of local many-body interactions, the precision cannot surpass the shot noise limit at all times.
+This conclusion also holds for an initial state that is the nondegenerate ground state of a local and gapped Hamiltonian.
 These findings strongly hint that when one can only prepare separable initial states, nonlocal and long-range interactions are essential resources for surpassing the shot noise limit.
 This observation is confirmed through numerical analysis on the long-range Ising model.
 Our results bridge the field of many-body quantum sensing and operator growth in many-body quantum systems and open the possibility to investigate the interplay between quantum sensing and control, many-body physics and information scrambling.